grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 {{< figure src="/media/docs/alerting/alerting-alertmanager-architecture.png" max-width="750px" alt="A diagram with the alert generator and alert manager architecture" >}}

+**Grafana Alertmanager**
-Grafana has its own pre-configured Alertmanager, referred to as "Grafana" in the user interface:

-- **Grafana Alertmanager** is the default internal Alertmanager if you run Grafana on-premises or as open source.
-It can receive alerts from Grafana but cannot receive alerts from external alert generators such as Mimir or Loki.
+Grafana has its own built-in Alertmanager, referred to as "Grafana" in the user interface.
+It is the default internal Alertmanager if you run Grafana on-premises or as open source.
+It can receive alerts from Grafana, but cannot receive alerts from alert generators such as Mimir or Loki.

+**Cloud Alertmanager**

-- **Cloud Alertmanager** runs in Grafana Cloud and can receive Grafana-managed alerts and Data sources-managed alerts like Mimir, Loki, and Prometheus.
+The Cloud Alertmanager runs in Grafana Cloud.
+It can receive Grafana-managed alerts and data sources-managed alerts, such as Mimir, Loki, and Prometheus.

+**External Alertmanagers**

-Grafana Alerting also supports sending alerts to **External Alertmanagers**, such as the [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), which can receive alerts from Grafana, Loki, Mimir, and Prometheus.
+Grafana Alerting also supports sending alerts to external alertmanagers, such as the [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), which can receive alerts from Grafana, Loki, Mimir, and Prometheus.

-You can use both internal and external Alertmanagers.
+You can use a combination of Alertmanagers.
 The decision often depends on your alerting setup and where your alerts are being generated.
-Here are two examples of when you may want to [add an external Alertmanager](#add-an-external-alertmanager) and send your alerts there instead of the default Grafana Alertmanager:
+Here are two examples of when you may want to [add an external Alertmanager](#add-an-external-alertmanager) and send your alerts there instead of using the built-in Grafana Alertmanager.

 1. You may already have Alertmanagers on-premises in your own Cloud infrastructure that you still want to use because you have other alert generators, such as Prometheus.